Ms. Irene was angry. ...Thankfully not too angry with NY.

 Woke up Saturday, & hit the market for some food, snacks and booze.

-Surprisingly, I cooked the entire time.
+Surprisingly, I cooked the entire time

 Breakfast [french toast, eggs, home fries, and bacon].